crised/electrical/server/README.md

 Perhaps it's better not to include the id on the JSON object, instead in the URL.

-About the member, and device entities.
-There is a one to many relationship here, one member can have many devices.
+About the user, and device entities.
+There is a one to many relationship here, one user can have many devices.
 And the device entity  may have 2 Strings, like Name and Description.